premii/death-binder/README.md

 ## Accounts

 ### Bank Accounts
-* List of bank accounts and reasons why they were opened.
+* List of bank accounts.
 Approximate balance.
 * Which to keep it open & which to close

 ### Bank Lockers